 {367}

-authority of God, so that it can be said &#8220;The Holy Ghost has made you bishops&#8221;; when the point is to know if conferring authority on the behalf of God was not an act which was connected solely with the office of apostle, that is to say, that on the one and only question not one word is to be found in what you say here.
+authority of God, so that it can be said "The Holy Ghost has made you bishops"; when the point is to know if conferring authority on the behalf of God was not an act which was connected solely with the office of apostle, that is to say, that on the one and only question not one word is to be found in what you say here.
 You have nothing to say on the only question of which we treat.
 We do not speak vaguely of a necessary principle of organization.
-The elders had *authority* in the Church, other Christians were to submit to them.
+The elders had authority in the Church, other Christians were to submit to them.
 Whence had they this authority?
 From whom did they hold it?
-It was of such a character and its source so sure, that one could say &#8220;The Holy Ghost has made you.&#8221; Did they hold this authority immediately from the apostles and their delegates, and in this way directly from Christ, who had given authority to the apostles to act, or did they hold it from the mass of the faithful, or from each little voluntary assembly?
+It was of suck a character and its source so sure, that one could say "The Holy Ghost has made you."
+Did they hold this authority immediately from the apostles and their delegates, and in this way directly from Christ, who had given authority to the apostles to act, or did they hold it from the mass of the faithful, or from each little voluntary assembly?
 The word shews us that their authority was derived from the apostles, that they were chosen either by the apostle or his delegates.
 We are agreed that the apostle founded institutions, we acknowledge a general principle of organization established by the word.
 We ask, From whom did the persons who possessed the authority of elders receive this authority?
 Can a voluntary assembly of Christians confer it?
-The question here is not of mysterious transmission&#8212;we do not speak of gifts; it is a question of conferring authority, for the elder possessed it.
+The question here is not of mysterious transmission -- we do not speak of gifts; it is a question of conferring authority, for the elder possessed it.
 Who was it that conferred it?
 You make the people to be the source of this authority; as for me, I believe that Christ, acting by the apostles on whom He had conferred the power to do so, is the source.
 You say that the conferring of this authority is not noticed as an exceptional act belonging to the apostle alone.
 No act is thus mentioned in the word; but most of those which in your haste you have drawn attention to were done by others; and the only one which is presented in the word as accomplished by the apostles and their delegates alone is the choice and nomination of elders.
 It is the only thing bearing the form of an institution founded by the apostles in the establishment of which there was an action connected solely with the apostleship.
-There was a revelation about the Lord&#8217;s supper, but we know that the Lord had instituted it, and that other Christians took part in it.
+There was a revelation about the Lord's supper, but we know that the Lord had instituted it, and that other Christians took part in it.
 The apostles had an authority by which what they bound on earth was bound in heaven.
 They gave rules in the Church, but excepting this general

 {368}